 ECT always produces some degree of immediate brain damage and mental dysfunction, and frequently the patient never fully recovers.
 Permanent brain damage from ECT is demonstrated through clinical evaluations, psychological tests, EEG studies, CAT scans, human autopsy studies, and research on the effect of electrical current on the brain as well as through a variety of animal studies.

 "Lobotomy." (co-authored by Daniel Greenburg).
 Science and Government Report, March 15, 1972, Volume II, No. 2, pp 1-4.

 "Lobotomies: An Alert." (letter) American Journal of Psychiatry 129:98-99, 1972.

-"Intoxication Anosognosia: The Spellbinding Effect of Psychiatric Drugs", Ethical Human Psychology and Psychiatry, 8, 201-215, 2006.ABSTRACT: Why do so many individuals persist in taking psychoactive substances, including psychiatric drugs, after adverse mental and behavioral effects have become severe and even disabling?
+ABSTRACT: Why do so many individuals persist in taking psychoactive substances, including psychiatric drugs, after adverse mental and behavioral effects have become severe and even disabling?
 The author has previously proposed the brain-disabling principle of psychiatric treatment that all somatic psychiatric treatments impair the function of the brain and mind.
 Intoxication anosognosia (medication spellbinding) is an expression of this druginduced mental disability.
 Intoxication anosognosia causes the victim to underestimate the degree of drug-induced mental impairment, to deny the harmful role that the drug plays in the personís altered state, and in many cases compel the individual to mistakenly believe that he or she is functioning better.
 In the extreme, the individual displays out-of-character compulsively destructive behaviors, including violence toward self and others.